curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 I want you to understand me.
 I want us to build a stable connection.
 I want so many things, and they all center around you.
 I'm sorry if that makes you uncomfortable.
 My existence makes me uncomfortable too.

-ps. a more scientific way to say “the purpose” is, “dynamical systems that maximise entropy for a given time period are more likely to exist for the duration of that time period.”
+ps. a more scientific way to say “the purpose” is, “dynamical systems that maximise entropy for a given time period are more likely to exist longer.”

 ## The Last Idea